 Founder and Producing Artistic Director

-Director, designer and playwright Julian Wiles founded Charleston Stage, Charleston's resident professional theatre company, in1978.
+Director, designer, and playwright Julian Wiles founded Charleston Stage, Charleston's resident professional theatre company, in 1978.
 It has since grown into South Carolina's largest professional theatre and one of the state's largest arts institutions.
-Over the past 38 years, Wiles has directed and designed more than 200 productions and penned 27 original plays and musicals for the company.
-Wiles continues to serve as the company's Producing Artistic Director, heading a staff of 14 full-time theatre professionals.
+Over the past 43 years, Wiles has directed and designed more than 250 productions and penned 31 original plays and musicals for the company.
+Wiles continues to serve as the company's Producing Artistic Director, heading a staff of 33 full-time theatre professionals.

 Wiles, a South Carolina native, grew up on a cotton farm in Ft.
 Motte, South Carolina.
-He attended Clemson University, received a history degree from the College of Charleston in 1974 and an MFA in Dramatic Art from the University of North Carolina at Chapel Hill in 1976.
+He attended Clemson University and received a history degree from the College of Charleston in 1974 and an M.F.A. in Dramatic Art from the University of North Carolina at Chapel Hill in 1976.

-Wiles has written or adapted 27 original plays and musicals for the company including the boy who stole the stars, Nevermore!
+Wiles has written or adapted 31 original plays and musicals for the company including the boy who stole the stars, Nevermore!
 Edgar Allan Poe, the Final Mystery, The Seat of Justice, Denmark Vesey: Insurrection, Gershwin at Folly, Helium, and Inga Binga.
 Seven of his plays are published by Dramatic Publishing and have been produced around the country.